Risorse - Note applicative

 When individual samples at various known concentrations of histamine are compared, very good inter-assay repeatability is observed.
 Samples at 15, 5, and 1.5 ppb span most of the dynamic range of the standard curve.
 For each concentration, individual samples returned very similar calculated concentrations when measured on the same microplate (Figure 4).
 While similar samples, when measured at different times (intra-assay repeatability) showed an increase in variability, there was still very good agreement between different samples (Figure 5).

 Figure 4.
-Inter-assay Repeatability.
+Inter-assay repeatability.
 Multiple replicates of samples at three different concentrations were assayed individually on the same microplate.
 The absorbance values for each sample were then used to interpolate a standard curve.
-The resultant calculated concentrations were exported to Microsoft Excel via Gen5’s Power Export function and plotted.
+The resultant calculated concentrations were exported to Microsoft Excel via the Power Export function of Agilent BioTek Gen5 and plotted.

 The ELISA test kit is very specific towards acylated histamine.
 As demonstrated in Table 1, the antibody used only demonstrates a small amount of cross reactivity towards the closely related compounds N-methyl-histamine when assayed.
 Other compounds tested were found to be below the detection limits.